USS Atherton: 1943 to 1945

-Atherton began shakedown in September, 1943.
-During this time, conducted exercises in Chesapeake Bay and made two cruises to Bermuda.
+Atherton began shakedown in September 1943.
+During this time, she conducted exercises in Chesapeake Bay and made two cruises to Bermuda.
 On 13 November 1943, she got underway for Puerto Rico.
 Upon her arrival there, the destroyer escort assumed anti-submarine warfare (ASW) patrol duties in waters between St. Croix, Virgin Islands, and the Anegada Passage.
 On 24 November, she attacked a submarine contact, but observed no evidence of damage.
 The ship was relieved three days later and returned to Norfolk on 30 November 1943.
 There, she began making daily cruises in Chesapeake Bay to train prospective crew members for destroyer escorts.
 Atherton left Norfolk on 11 December 1943 to escort a convoy bound for the Panama Canal but was back in Hampton Roads on 27 December 1943.

 From January 1944 to May 1945, Atherton operated under the control of Task Force 62 on escort duty for transatlantic convoys.
 She escorted convoys from Norfolk and New York City to various ports in the Mediterranean.
 These ports included Casablanca, Morocco; Bizerte, Tunisia; and Oran, Algeria.
 Atherton periodically reported to the Boston Navy Yard for overhaul.